Last Updated: 10/20/23 | October 20th, 2023

 - Excellent location in Old Town

-This family-owned guesthouse is located in Gruž, a residential neighborhood between the main port and the bus station, about a 30-minute walk (or 5-minute bus ride) from Dubrovnik’s Old Town.
-The Croatian owners are super lovely and go out of their way to make you feel at home in their city.
-Staying at Anchi’s almost feels like staying in someone’s house.
+This is one of the most budget-friendly hostels in the city.
+It has a bit of a no-frills, homey atmosphere but the Croatian owners are super lovely and go out of their way to make you feel at home.
+Staying at Anchi’s really does feel like staying in someone’s house.

 Anchi’s Guesthouse at a glance: